skymouse85/MPC-Music-React/README.md

 # Greetings

-This is a rebuild of my website using React.js.
+This is a rebuild of my website using React.js and Styled Components.

 It will also use Google Calendar API to dynamically port my performances on to my shows page.